 - The T-cell receptor was elucidated through the powerful recombinant DMA technology.

-- The T-cell receptor called “Ti” (which is a made up of two non-identical polypeptides- α & β chains and joined by a disulfide bond).
+- The T-cell receptor called “Ti” (which is made up of two non-identical polypeptides- α & β chains and joined by a disulfide bond).

 - The Ti associated with another protein called “CD3”.

 Ti +CD3 –> Ti-CD3 complex

 (T-cell receptor complex)

 After many years, the immunologists identified the second type of receptor composed of gamma and 6-chains.

 - The CDs are made up of at least three polypeptide chains (γ,δ, and Є).